Tangzhaotz/SiamRPN/README.md

-# Siamese-RPN
+# SiamRPN

-This is a PyTorch implementation of SiameseRPN.
+This is a PyTorch implementation of SiamRPN.
 This project is mainly based on

 This repository includes testing and tracking codes.